RupeshKumar4511/Full_Stack_Development/README.md

 # Features of React

-1. React has simple mental model.
+1. React has simple mental model which means React is easy to understand.
    <br>
 2. No need to worry about querying and updating DOM.
    <br>